kehantan/labbook/docs/assays/plaque.rst

 Section 1 - Trypsininse, cell count, seed cells
 -----------------------------------------------

-* Cells should be at least 90% confluency at the time of infection.
+* Cells should be at least 90% confluency at the time of infection, so seed sufficient number of cells in each well.
 * Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least 2 6 well plate with 600,000 cells in each well for next day virus infection.
 * Number of cells to seed depends on which day you want to do infection.